suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 --- abstract

-This document specifies a firmware update mechanism where the firmware image is encrypted.
-Firmware encryption uses the IETF SUIT manifest with key establishment provided by hybrid public-key encryption (HPKE) and AES Key Wrap (AES-KW).
+This document specifies techniques for encrypting software, firmware and personalization data by utilizing the IETF
+SUIT manifest.
+Key establishment is provided by hybrid public-key encryption (HPKE) and AES Key Wrap (AES-KW).
 HPKE uses public key cryptography while AES-KW uses a pre-shared key-encryption key.
-Encryption of the firmware image is accomplished with convential symmetric key cryptography.
+Encryption of the plaintext is accomplished with conventional symmetric key cryptography.

 --- middle